JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 Description:

-• start: Specifies the starting index for extraction (0-based).
+• start: Specifies the starting position (index) for extraction.
+Indexing begins at 0.

 • length: Specifies the number of characters to extract.
-If omitted, extraction continues to the end of the string.
+If omitted, characters are extracted from the start position to the end of the string.

 let str = "JavaScript";